miberr/Website/Website/blog/2025/01-19-hello-world/index.md

 ## What's the point 🎯?

-My main objective here is to create content about things that I've needed to research and stitch together into a logical post - naturally to help out someone who's searching for same answers as I did.
+The main objective here is to create content about things that I've needed to research and stitch together into a logical post - naturally to help out someone who's searching for the same answers as I did.
 Of course I'm not going to forget the basics.
 To reiterate, heres some ideas:

 ✅ Basics on Power Platform and Azure <br/>
 ✅ Technical tutorials on how to do advanced things <br/>